 Euthanasia is the most peaceful way for your dog to go and you should not feel bad for sparing your dog any experience of pain and suffering during their time here on Earth.
 If you prefer Fido’s final moments be in the comfort of his own home, the Paws Into Grace website is a good resource.

 One thing that is unique about TAILored Pet Services is that we have a retired vet tech on staff who can provide a physical assessment of Fido to help our clients decide if it is time to consider euthanasia.

 Hopefully, Fido has many more years to bring happiness to your family.
 Does he need some extra exercise?
-If he does, we have a monthly package to suit him so visit our rates page for more information.
+If he does, we have a monthly package to suit him so contact us for more information.